 O&P PAC Appreciation Reception

-O&P PAC donors are invited to a private reception as a thank you for your support.
+O&P PAC donors are invited to a private reception with a special guest appearance by Eddie Montgomery as a thank you for your support.
 Enjoy prize drawings, refreshments, and networking.

 7:15 – 9:30 PM

 Rock out while supporting our Vets!
 Country rocker Eddie Montgomery will perform top Montgomery Gentry hits such as “Gone,” “Hell Yeah,” “Something to Be Proud of,” and “My Town”.
 Despite Troy Gentry’s death in 2017, Montgomery continues to tour under the Montgomery Gentry name.

 With 20 chart singles, a CMA award and induction into the Grand Ole Opry—it is sure to be an energy-packed, entertaining evening that you won’t want to miss.
 Proceeds will benefit The Veterans Stride Foundation.
 Tickets can be purchased when completing your Assembly registration or by visiting the International Institute of Orthotics & Prosthetics website online.

 Friday, September 27, 2019

 Professional Women of O&P – Celebrating Success and Driving the Waves of Change

 Women are invited to join us for a special event acknowledging the contributions and advancements of women in O&P. The program offers women a casual opportunity to network and learn from other successful female professionals.
 Join us for lunch as we celebrate landmark achievements, leadership, and discuss the future of women in the industry.
 Space is limited.
 RSVP required.

 Exhibitor Sponsored Happy Hour in the Exhibit Hall